eforce67/NeuroNeon/README.md

 ## Custom Outputs

-You can create your own output labels by organizing your datasets into folders. `data_collection.py` will build your dataset, which you can tweak and modify as needed.
+You can create your output labels by organizing your datasets into folders. `data_collection.py` will build your dataset, which you can tweak and modify as needed.

 ## Questions?